scuzzydude/asimov/asimov.md

 Is it feasible to provide a reasonable level of health care to every human on the planet?
 Of course, this is possible.
 Is it economically feasible?
 That's the wrong question.
 The right question is, how do we value health care so that its availability is equitable across the population?

 The valuation of responsibility makes a lot of sense in health care.
 That's exactly what a doctor does.
 They are taking responsibility for your health -- your life essentially.
 You exchange currency for that responsibility.
 That goes for all participants in the medical field, from nurses and hospitals to laboratories and drug companies.
 We trust these people to be responsible, and they are regulated to ensure that they are trustworthy.
 Using a system based on property for health care belies the actual value of that care.
 This is why we use insurance to spread the risk.
 I can say with some satirical-certainly that most lawyers and politicians are in it for the money, I won't say that about health care workers.
 It takes time and dedication and tolerance for a lot of gross stuff, so most health care workers really care.
 That means they are responsible people at heart.
-That's genius value, not vanity.

 I'm not suggesting that scoot or asimov is appropriate for health care.
 They're not.
 I'm suggesting that we have currencies for congruent values.
 A value system for genius, a value system for real property, a value system for basic sustenance, and a value system for health care.
 Genius is the easy one.